octehren/artic-api/README.md

 - [ ] Add tests for database service
 - [ ] Add auth service (login & logout method, purchasing only for authenticated users, forbidden to purchase acquired artwork)
 - [ ] Add tests for auth service
+- [ ] Add routes (index of artworks with pagination, individual artwork showing owner if existing, login, *auth* logout, *auth* purchase)
+- [ ] Add integration tests for routes
+- [ ] Populate this README with instructions on how to run the app

 ## ARTIC API